KobyashiMaru/OR_Shortest_Path/README.md

 4. In order to show my work, there is a video for demonstration, it's converted by other programs since the matrices of pictures is too large that my computer can't process.

 5. The video is kind of bulr because of using 360*270pix picture making animation.

+6. It's possible that bot is placed in any position on the map, we just set top left as initial point.